strukovas/hugo-academic/content/home/about.md

 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself
 author: admin

+design:
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '1'
 ---